2022-2023 Class of Fellows

 Assistant Vice President for Student Affairs, Pennsylvania State University

-Research Title: "Universities' Response to Offensive and Bias-Related Speech"
+Research Title: "Universities' Response to Offensive and Bias-Related Speech and Behaviors"

 Undergrad Student, English and Political Science - Public Service, UC Davis